 Mount Nelson, Hobart

-Mount Nelson is not nearly as tall as Mount Wellington (which we will visit on Day 2), but we think the views of the Derwent River and surrounding landscapes are still pretty spectacular.
+Mount Nelson is not nearly as tall as Mount Wellington (which we will visit on Day 2), but we believe the views of the Derwent River and surrounding landscapes are still pretty spectacular.

 The Mount Nelson signal station, built in 1811, still stands on the top of the hill.
 Inside, there is a fun history lesson on signal stations and their importance.
 We set off on a few of the Mt Nelson walking tracks – and even caught sight of a couple of wallabies!

-If you’re ready for another cup of coffee, The Signal Station Hobart Café offers incredible views.
+If you’re ready for another cup of coffee or a snack, The Signal Station Restaurant offers incredible views.
 We would have loved to sink into a beanbag and soak in the relaxing atmosphere, but we had a bus to catch!

 Getting There: Bus X58 (or 457/458) from Franklin Square on Macquarie Street.
 It takes about a half hour and drops off at the Mount Nelson carpark.